 Why do fevers worsen at night and are gone in the morning?

 In most cases, fevers emerge or worsen at night due to the cyclic functioning of the hypothalamus.
 The hypothalamus is a part of the brain that is responsible for producing hormones that regulate body temperature.
-It becomes more active at night, which can lead to increase in body temperature when you are sleeping.
+It becomes more active at night, which can lead to an increase in body temperature when you are sleeping.

 In addition, due to normal metabolic functioning, it is normal to expect an increase in body temperature as the day progresses.
 Temperature hits a peak at night time, which can lead to increased sweating.